 For that reason, besides the ingredients I mention below, you will have to add some water (about 1 ½ cup to cook the veggies without letting the meat dry.
 Add the water little by little, add a bit more every time the meat starts to dry and the potatoes are still hard.
 This way you can control the result, not too watery, and not too dry.

-This grounded beef recipe is seasoned with cumin, garlic cloves, and chili.
-Picadillo usually is mild spicy especially compared with other Mexican food that are seasoned with jalapeño.
+This ground beef recipe is seasoned with cumin, garlic cloves, and chili.
+Picadillo usually is mild spicy especially compared with other Mexican food that

 What can you serve with Mexican picadillo?